7. Conversions and Reflection

 Coercing is the ability to implicitly cast one (primitive) type to another.

-Autoboxing is a special kind of coercing in that is the ability to automatically convert a primitive value type, such as string
+Autoboxing is a special kind of coercing in that is the ability to automatically convert a primitive value type, such as string, number, or boolean,

 The capital letters in the latter are an essential distinction.